-Definition The first recorded systolic blood pressure measured at the scene of trauma, measured in mmHg Justification Used in several scoring and is one assessment of patient acuity.
+Definition The first recorded systolic blood pressure measured at the scene of trauma, measured in mmHg

+Justification Used in several scoring and is one assessment of patient acuity.

 Guide for use First measurement taken by any ambulance or retrieval team at the scene of injury.

-Where the person's first presentation is at referring or definitive care hospital, code Not Applicable .
-If 4.01 Date & Time of Observations at Scene recorded as Not Applicable , then should be recorded as Not Applicable .
-It is likely that if any of the scene fields (4.01-4.08) are recorded as Not Applicable , that this field should also be recorded as Not Applicable .
-Further, if any scene field is recorded as anything other than Not Applicable , it is likely that none of the scene fields should be recorded as Not Applicable , it is likely that none of the scene fields should be recorded as Not Applicable .
-Scene GCS Eye may be recorded as not applicable, yet all other scene fields are applicable).
+Where the person's first presentation is at referring or definitive care hospital, code Not Applicable.
+If 4.01 Date & Time of Observations at Scene recorded as Not Applicable, then should be recorded as Not Applicable.
+It is likely that if any of the scene fields (4.01-4.08) are recorded as Not Applicable, that this field should also be recorded as Not Applicable.
+Further, if any scene field is recorded as anything other than Not Applicable, it is likely that none of the scene fields should be recorded as Not Applicable (exceptions exist, for example if a blind person is the patient 4.05 Scene GCS Eye may be recorded as not applicable, yet all other scene fields are applicable).

-If the systolic blood pressure is not or cannot be measured, Unknown should be used.
+If the systolic blood pressure is not or cannot be measured, Unknown should be

 Measurement protocol for resting blood pressure: The systolic blood pressure is one component of a routine blood pressure measurement (i.e. systolic/diastolic) and reflects the maximum pressure to which the arteries are exposed.

-Validation rules

-Data type Number

-Field size maximum 3

-Data domain Value Description

-0-300 Millimetre of mercury (mmHg)
+Millimetre of mercury (mmHg)

-/.
-Not applicable

-?
-Unknown